chopper6/TopologyEvolution/doc/README.txt

 topologyEvolution is a project to evolve a population of networks to minimize the difficulty of NP-Hard instances

-note that some features have not been tested for awhile, these are marked by (!) in less elegant cases, asserts may be used to ensure that certain parameter combos are not used (since not yet implemented)
+note that some features have not been tested for awhile, these are marked by (!) in the parameter details below in less elegant cases, asserts may be used to ensure that certain parameter combos are not used (since not yet implemented)